stephenjkaplan/stephenjkaplan.github.io/_posts/2020-09-18-standup-comedy-recommender.md

 [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/){:target="_blank"} to parse the main text and various metadata (comedian, title of comedy special, year).

-After storing the data in two pandas dataframes (one for the metadata and one for the text corpus), I stored it in a remote [Mongo](https://www.mongodb.com/){:target="_blank"} database on an Amazon AWS EC2 instance.
+After inserting the data into pandas dataframes (one for the metadata and one for the text corpus), I stored it in a remote [Mongo](https://www.mongodb.com/){:target="_blank"} database on an Amazon AWS EC2 instance.
 Admittedly, this wasn't really necessary as my corpus was small enough to store locally , but I wanted to get more comfortable with both creating MongoDB collections and querying data for analysis and modeling using